Portugal: Minho & the Douro Valley

 Included Meals: Breakfast

-After an included breakfast, complimentary transportation will be provided to Lisbon’s international airport (approximately 30 minutes) for your departing flight.
+After an included breakfast, complimentary transportation will be provided to Lisbon’s Humberto Delgado Airport (approximately a 30-minute drive), based on your departing flight time.

 138 Liberdade Hotel